Sweep account: Mechanics

-In banking, sweep accounts are primarily used as a legal workaround to the prohibition on paying interest on business checking accounts.
+In banking, sweep accounts were primarily used as a legal workaround to the prohibition on paying interest on business checking accounts, which has since been repealed.
 In this system, the funds are described as being "swept overnight" into an investment vehicle of some kind.
 The choices for sweep investments are often either money funds, "eurodollar sweeps", or "repo sweeps".

 Eurodollar sweeps are legal transfers of funds to the bank's offshore entities, although essentially they are just an accounting technique to allow the banks to have full lending of the funds without the reserve requirements normally required and without having to pay for FDIC insurance (as the sweep is uninsured).
 Essentially, the funds are just unsecured obligations of the bank, and therefore are paid the highest interest rate offered by the bank to overnight deposit borrowings.

 "Repo sweeps" ("repo" meaning "repurchase agreement") are for companies that are concerned about the safety of the bank.
 In this arrangement, the swept funds on deposit with the bank are secured by some of the bond holdings of the bank.
 If the bank were to fail, the depositor would just be given the bond holdings and then could sell the bonds to get their money back (unless something happens to the bond prices in the interim).

 Larger corporate bank accounts are charged numerous fees for each of the services the bank offers (such as a charge per every check deposited), however the bank rebates these fees based on the companies account balances in a process known as account analysis.